arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 1. **Initialize and erase the QSPI Flash memory**: The sketch initializes the QSPI Flash memory of the Opta™ and erases its content to prepare the memory for new firmware and data.
 One of the built-in LEDs of the device is used to indicate the progress of the memory-erasing process.

-2. **Create partitions and format them in the QSPI Flash memory**: The sketch creates and formats partitions in the QSPI Flash memory for the Wi-Fi firmware, Over-The-Air (OTA) updates functionality and certificates storage.
+2. **Create partitions and format them in the QSPI Flash memory**: The sketch creates four partitions in the QSPI Flash memory:
+- Partition 1: WiFi firmware and certificates (1MB)
+- Partition 2: OTA (5MB)
+- Partition 3: Provisioning KVStore (1MB)
+- Partition 4: User data / OPTA PLC runtime (7MB)

 3. **Write Wi-Fi firmware and certificate data**: The sketch writes the Wi-Fi firmware and certificate data to the appropriate partitions in the QSPI Flash memory and flashes the memory-mapped Wi-Fi firmware and certificates.

+4. **Format the user data partition:** The sketch prompts you to choose between **LittleFS** or **FatFS** for formatting the user data partition.
+When planning to use the Opta™ with the PLC IDE, you should select **"n" (No)** when prompted with user data partition format to use.
+This will use *FatFS* instead, which is required for proper compatibility with the PLC runtime.

+***As indicated in the sketch output, __LittleFS__ is not supported by the OPTA PLC runtime.***

 4. **Display progress in the Arduino IDE Serial Monitor**: The sketch provides a visual indication of the progress of the flashing process using one of the built-in LEDs of the Opta™ and displays messages through the Arduino IDE Serial Monitor to inform the user about the current status of the flashing process.